Create a Progress Review

 With levels

 If you prefer a more quantitative approach with your progress visualized in graphs and charts, this option is for you.
-Your chosen reviewers can score each goal from 0-3 (this score will be used as the backbone for the data visualisations).
-Per each goal your reviewers can provide written feedback.
+Your chosen reviewers can score each goal and sub-goal (this score will be used as the backbone for the data visualisations).
+Per goal your reviewers can provide written feedback as well.
+Select the rubric scale that you would like to use in the dropdown.

 Without levels

-With this option your chosen reviewers can only provide written feedback for each goal.
+With this option your chosen reviewers can only provide written feedback for each goal and sub-goal.
 Choose this option if you prefer a progress review that does not use scores.

 Step 4 - Summary